rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/01_lecture-M1.md

 		- firstly , investigating team will find out from which country that IP address is ?
 		- then they will connect the country with 2nd pair i.e state
 		- then find out the ISP for that IP address via asking from ISP that which person's of that IP address is ? <br>cuz when u take a SIM of a company then they will ask for identity like aadhaar card , <br>so that SIM u'll get is connected with ur aadhaar card - that's why an IP address contain 2 things i.e address + identity ✔
-- Ques : what u think that via an IP address of a system , that system can be hack or not? `imp ⭐`
+- Q : what u think that via an IP address of a system , that system can be hack or not? `imp ⭐`
 	- Ans : if u think that the system can't be hacked via an IP address of that system then u're wrong
 	- Practical Example :
 		- STEP 1 : open kali terminal